lbovet/el4j/trunk/el4j/sandbox/el4j-seam/README.txt

 Know issues:

 There is a (not fatal) issue during runtime.
 The following exception occurs.
 The problem is due to the deployment without an ejb container.
-It is dedescribed under http://jira.jboss.com/jira/browse/JBSEAM-1188 .
-Will be fixed in seam 1.3.0.
+It is described under http://jira.jboss.com/jira/browse/JBSEAM-1188 .
+It is fixed in seam 1.3.0 (not out when this was written).

 javax.naming.NameNotFoundException; remaining name 'EJBContext'